tuukkaviitanen/messenger/README.md

 # Planned

-- Private messages and group chats to chat client
+- Group chats to chat client
+- Testing with multiple clients
 - Saving chats to database
   - Maybe encryption of some kind
 - Full CRUD-actions to users in API